The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

 Increase protein intake

-Choosing proteins
+Choosing the right proteins

 Dietary proteins

-- animal proteins, complete in essential amino acids: meats (chicken, beef…), fish (fatty fish 1 to 2 times per week…), eggs, dairy products
+- animal proteins, complete in essential amino acids: meats (chicken, beef…), fish (fatty fish 1 to 2 times per week…), and eggs, dairy products

-- plant proteins, incomplete in essential amino acids: legumes (lentils, chickpeas…), cereals (quinoa, oats…), nuts (almonds, hazelnuts…), seeds (chia, soy…)
+- Plant proteins, incomplete in essential amino acids: legumes (lentils, chickpeas…), grains (quinoa, oats…), nuts (almond, hazelnut…), seeds (chia, soy…)

 Note that soy and hemp are exceptions among plant proteins because they contain all the essential amino acids!